rtm516/GeyserMC-wiki/Using-Geyser-or-Floodgate-as-a-dependency.md

 ## Using Floodgate

-See https://github.com/Camotoy/floodgate-skript/blob/master/pom.xml as a reference for now; this documentation will later be updated for Floodgate 2.0.
+This page has a very simple primer for the Floodgate API.
+For a full breakdown, see [here](https://github.com/GeyserMC/Floodgate/wiki/FloodgateApi).

-Add floodgate's API as a dependency:
+Add Floodgate's API as a dependency:
 ```xml
 <dependency>
     <groupId>org.geysermc.floodgate</groupId>